A snake disguised as a tree branch

 your worried face was well displayed,

 Hope one day you can understand,

 the pain delivered by your hands,

-reverts you back, to where you land.
+reverts right back to where you stand.

 – Grace Y. Estevez-Reddy